 Support that is restricted by contract or donor provisions is reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the support is recognized.
 All other donor restricted support, if any, is reported as an increase in net assets with donor restrictions.
 When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions.
-BRHS reports contributions restricted by donors as increases in net assets without donor restrictions if the restrictions if the restrictions expire in the reporting period in which the reporting period in which the reporting period in which the revenue is recognized.
+BRHS reports contributions restricted by donors as increases in net assets without donor restrictions if the restrictions expire in the reporting period in which the revenue is recognized.